 What is the most important information I should know about bismuth subcitrate potassium, metronidazole, and tetracycline (Pylera)?

 You should not use this medicine if you have severe kidney disease, if you are pregnant or breast-feeding, or if you drink alcohol daily.
-You should not take Pylera if you are also using methoxyflurane or if you have taken disulfiram (Antabuse) in the past 14 days.
+You should not take Pylera if you have taken disulfiram (Antabuse) in the past 14 days.